goldblocx/api/docs/applications/applications.md

   }
 ```

-Now, you can provide for your clients the opportunity to login via your own application using the given app\_id and app\_secret.
+Now, you can provide for your clients the ability to login via your own application using the given app\_id and app\_secret.
 See, for example, [this test](../../tests/applications_test.sh)

 # Removing Application

-Performs removing of the specified application.
+Performs removing the specified application.

 ### REQUEST:
     DELETE /api/v1/applications/:app_id